Entering heaven alive: Hinduism

+Tukaram is believed to have been taken to Vaikuntha on Garuda, an event that is reported to have been witnessed by villagers.

 Islam

+Muhammad

-The Qur'an, central religious text of Islam, teaches that Muhammad was transported from the Great Mosque of Mecca to the Al-Aqsa Mosque during the Night Journey.
+The Qur'an, central religious text of Islam, teaches that Muhammad was transported from the Great Mosque of Mecca to Al-Aqsa during the Night Journey.
 After leading prayers at the mosque, Muhammad ascended into heaven alive.
 In heaven, he individually greets previous prophets and later, speaks to Allah, who gives him instructions regarding the details of prayer.
 Muhammad's ascent into heaven was temporary, and he later came back to Earth.
 In the hadith, later collections of the reports, teachings, deeds and sayings of Muhammad, the Al-Aqsa Mosque was understood as relating to Temple Mount in Jerusalem.
 The Al-Aqsa Mosque, derived from the name mentioned in the Qur'an, was built on the Temple Mount under the Umayyads several decades after Muhammad's death to commemorate the place from which Muslims believe he had ascended to heaven.

+Jesus

 Islamic texts deny the idea of crucifixion or death attributed to Jesus by the New Testament.
 The Quran states that people (i.e., the Jews and Romans) sought to kill Jesus, but they could not crucify or kill him, although "this was made to appear to them".
 Muslims believe that Jesus was not crucified but instead he was raised by God unto the heavens.
 This "raising" is often understood to mean through bodily ascension.

+Idris as Enoch

 Some Islamic scholars have identified the prophet Idris to be the same person as Enoch from the Bible.
 This is because the Quran states that God "raised him to a lofty station", and that has been taken to be a term for ascending, upon which it is concluded that "Idris" was "Enoch".